ssfsx17/ffpnp/readable.md

 | MP: 90        | E: Single or Row | Target H: 4            |
 |               |                  | Effect H/V: 1/1 or 2/2 |

-Applies \[Shell\]\[Status: Shell\] to the targets.
+Applies [Shell](#status-shell) to the targets.
 In single-target mode, lasts for 8 status phases.
 In multi-target mode, lasts for 4 status phases.

 In map combat, multi-target mode will affect all combatants in the area, regardless of friend or foe.